 6) Don't settle for just watching the movie.
-Why not read the original text of Miracle on 34th Street by Valentine Davies?
+Why not read Valentine Davies' text produced after Miracle on 34th Street was released.
 You'll be pleased you did.

 8) Henry Van Dyke wrote several religious Christmas stories but “The Other Wise Man” is his not-to-be-missed classic.
 It is a perfect family read.

 10) G.K.
-Chesterton's Christmas gifts not only include some of the wonderful poetry we include in these pages, but a Father Brown detective story entitled, “The Flying Stars.”
+Chesterton's Christmas gifts not only include some wonderful poetry but a Father Brown detective story entitled, “The Flying Stars.”